 In the COVID-19 era, our city’s youth are dealing with trauma, illness, and significantly stretched or altered family, social, and academic relationships.
 Underserved and culturally/linguistically isolated youth are in danger of falling further behind and not having access to vital mental health and supportive services.
 CYC is approaching these challenges with commitment, creativity, and care.

 In response to rising violence against the API community, CYC has joined with other local organizations to provide proactive, integrated, culturally competent violence prevention and intervention services.
 CYC is serving as the fiscal agency for the Coalition for Community Safety and Justice (CCSJ) and, through the Coalition, provides coordinated street outreach and crisis response services.

-We’re ever-grateful for the support of our donors.
-With your help, CYC is able to continue addressing the needs of thousands of youth in San Francisco.
-Read more about our direct donation and planned giving options.
+We’re ever-grateful for the support of our donors during the holidays and throughout the year.
+With your help, CYC is addressing the needs of thousands of youth in San Francisco.

 Discover in our 2020-2021 annual report how CYC is making a difference in the lives of youth and families across San Francisco.